 Not so long ago, autonomous vehicles (AVs) seemed the realm of sci-fi blockbusters.
 But tremendous technological progress has changed that.
-Today, we’re discussing future infrastructure for autonomous cars and the impact AVs are already having on the urban landscape.
+Today, we’re discussing future autonomous driving infrastructure and the impact AVs are already having on the urban landscape.
 What will our cities look like when driverless cars become an everyday travel option?
 Let’s find out.

 In this article, you’ll read about:

-- The role of infrastructure in the Autonomous Vehicles Readiness Index
+- The role of urban infrastructure in the Autonomous Vehicles Readiness Index

-- Five changes in infrastructure that will take place alongside the rise of autonomous driving
+- Five changes in autonomous driving infrastructure that will take place alongside the rise of autonomous driving

-- Intellias’ real-life experience developing solutions for autonomous cars and future infrastructure
+- Intellias’ real-life experience developing solutions for autonomous cars and urban infrastructure

-Autonomous driving will never take off without the right infrastructure
+Autonomous driving will never take off without the urban infrastructure

-The concept of a self-driving car is moving beyond automation toward a new kind of digitized vehicle.
-This shift entails an enhanced manufacturing process, a new kind of supply chain, and infrastructure that’s prepared for autonomous cars.
-“Prepared” is a word that’s often used in discussions related to autonomous vehicles.
-The preparedness of consumers, manufacturers, and global infrastructure for autonomous cars will determine when we’ll see them populating the urban streets.
+The concept of a self-driving car is moving beyond automation toward a new kind of digitalized vehicle.
+This shift entails an enhanced manufacturing process, a new kind of supply chain, and urban infrastructure needed for autonomous vehicles.
+The readiness of consumers, manufacturers, and global autonomous driving infrastructure will determine when we’ll see self driving cars populating the urban streets.

 A report by Statista illustrates how eager drivers are to take their hands off the steering wheel.
 This report shows the percentage of respondents in the US who are ready to use at least partially autonomous vehicles: